Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/interaction_scripts/marcus_isabella_interaction_script.md

 - **Isabella**: "What about the ethical implications of our decisions?
 We must consider the impact on marginalized communities and ensure their voices are included."
 - **Marcus**: "We have a responsibility to ensure that our decisions do not harm those who are already vulnerable.
 It's crucial that we find a balance between security and ethical responsibility."
 - **Isabella**: "If we prioritize profit over ethics, we risk repeating the mistakes of the past.
 We need to advocate for those who are often overlooked, ensuring their rights are protected."
-- **Marcus**: "Our actions must reflect our commitment to social equity."